olavea/olavea/content/blog/2024/03/11-a-writing-process-for-devs/index.md

 - Go back in time to the last piece of writing you finished ⛵
 - Write down any idea for steps you took along the way towards "done" 📖
 - Now re-write your steps in order, from "start" to "done"
-- Add in steps you've done in your past writing that you skipped this last time
+- Add in steps you've taken in your past writing, that you skipped this last time
 - That's it! 🥳

 ## The secret hidden in your writing process